Mario Simard

 Mario Simard MP is a Canadian political science lecturer, press secretary and politician.
 He was elected to the House of Commons of Canada in the 2019 election from Jonquière in Quebec as a member of the Bloc Québécois.
 He defeated the incumbent NDP MP Karine Trudel.

+Political career

+Since 2021 he has served as the critic of intergovernmental affairs, natural resources and energy in the Bloc Québécois Shadow Cabinet.